nikmy/MARMI/README.md

 /// Moves *this to the back of other void move_to(Queue<T>& other);

-/// Swaps *this and q
+/// Swaps *this and other
 void swap(Queue<T>& other) noexcept;
 ```